November 18, 2017.

 There are electrical panels, functioning conduits and other things to go on the back wall

 The material was from a winter overcoat that I bought in the 1980’s.
 It was not a cheap coat - it had the softest leather I ever felt and I loved it...however the dye was not fast and it irreparably stained many of my shirt collars.
 I always had to wear a dark scarf for protection and eventually I cut up the coat.
 Since that time, for revenge I have used the scraps for every model project requiring leather.

 Rewind back to the end of January 2016 for a moment...

-I painted out these ugly areas in flat black to reduce reflections inside
+I painted out the ugly curved window header in flat black to eliminate any odd reflections on the ceiling

-A tug’s sheer line puts the forward deck at quite an upward angle a false floor or a riser for the helm are common solutions – also in real life
+A false floor or a riser for the helm are two common solutions (in real life as well)

 This aluminum floor is crowned and covered with pure uncured rubber.

 I allowed some weeks’ worth of fine sawdust (acquired during the woodworking) to stick into the uncured surface to create a non-pristine appearance.
 It surely beats that super shiny “1960’s glossy galoshes look” ...Oh yeah, I still wear those things in the winter – I must be the only one in town who still does judging by the comments I get:)

 These two access holes were cut in the wheelhouse deck underneath the false floor so that the wheel and telegraph could be removed for maintenanceThis seemed enough padding as a heavy layer of epoxy glue would follow before the plywood